j-smith3/SQL_Server_Coursework/README.md

 # SQL_Server_Coursework
-A repository that contains the SQL code for various assignments from a University Course for Microsoft SQL Server.
+A repository that contains my SQL code for various assignments from a University Course for Microsoft SQL Server.

 This repository is just meant to show examples of my work and skills.